 Adding in a carrier oil will add moisturizing properties to the soap as well as more benefits to the skin depending on which one you pick.
 My favorite carrier oil to add is coconut oil because it has so many benefits for the skin.

-Coconut oil has antibacterial, antiviral, and antifungal properties making it another great ingredient to add to your body wash.
+Coconut oil has antibacterial, antiviral, and antifungal properties making it another great ingredient to add to your homemade body wash.
 This superfood can basically help with any skin imperfections you encounter.

 Be sure to use fractionated coconut oil because it doesn’t solidify, which will be much safer for your home’s drain pipes.